backdrop-contrib/duplicate_images/README.txt

 - Found textual usages are changed to refer to the URI of the original document.
-- Note 1: this phase uses the entity_save() function of the entity api (contrib and thus a dependency) to ensure that caches are cleared, hooks are called, file_usage is update, rules are executed, etc.
+- Note 1: this phase uses the entity_save() function of the entity api (contrib and thus a dependency) to ensure that caches are cleared, hooks are called, file_usage is updated, rules are executed, etc.
 - Note 2: this phase does keep track of failed updates so that the next phase can skip managed file records or files that are still being referred to.